jennzheng12315/Ghost-Hunting/README.md

 3. Click the Open button and select the newly created Ghost Hunting folder from your files
 4. Open ARScene in the Assets -> Scenes folder
 5. Press the play button on the top to run game
-6. For the image targets, print them out on letter size paper
+6. You can find the image targets in the `Image Targets` folder.
+Print them out on letter size paper

 Note: Ghost Hunting uses Unity version 2020.3.31f1